Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 My collection also includes a treasured picture postcard which I mailed to my parents from Camp Tuff Moses Boy Scout Camp, several miles north of Silver City.
 Although it was postcard was cancelled in Silver City, on June 5, 1954, it reached my parents through the Arenas Valley Post Office:

-My message to my parents was brief, and hardly indicative of the journalist / teacher / pretty-good speller I would become:
+My message to my parents was brief, and hardly indicative of the journalist and teacher I would become:

 Dear Mom & Dad I have been having a wonderful time.
 Sunday nite we had a counsul fire.
 There are several snakes here Ernest [and] I have caught 3 of them.
 Much Love Robert

 Arenas Valley today is a sad little bedroom community, too many of whose residents neglect the virtues of fresh paint, pulling weeds, and preventing their properties from becoming junk yards.
-The lush orchards and neatly kept homes and gardens of my childhood have largely vanished, and roads and house trailers and “ranchettes” sprawl across the arid valleys and hills where I often hiked for hours and never saw another soul, except for the occasional appearance of the pitiful, elderly woman who owned a small ranch that adjoined our property and suffered, apparently, from schizophrenia.
+The lush orchards and neatly kept homes and gardens of my childhood have largely vanished, and roads and house trailers and “ranchettes” sprawl across the arid valleys and hills where I often hiked for hours and never saw another soul, except for the occasional appearance of Mrs. Peeler, the pitiful, elderly woman who owned a small ranch that adjoined our property and suffered, apparently, from severe mental illness.
 But that’s another story….

 The Arenas Valley Post Office is no more.
 The U.S. Postal Service shut it down in 1987 at the age of 39.
-A few hears earlier, it had been relocated from to Highway 180 about two miles (3.2 km) from Santa Clara.
+A few hears earlier, it had been relocated from its a new location on Highway 180 about two miles (3.2 km) from Santa Clara.
 We true “Arenas Valleyites” never considered the families who lived along the highway to be anything but outsiders.
-And there is something else that is, apparently, no more — that’s Whiskey Creek in flood.

 Suggested reading: Hiking to Fort Bayard / Remembering Arenas Valley